Mekongga Mountains

 The Mekongga Mountains (Pegunungan Mekongga, Bingkoka Mountains) are a range of mountains on the island of Sulawesi (Celebes), in Indonesia.
 Running north-west–southeast, on the western side of the southeast peninsula of the island, they are parallel to and west of the Tanggeasinua Range and lie in the province of Southeast Sulawesi.
-The volcano, Mount Mekongga, is the highest point at 2650 m.
+The mountain, Gunung Mekongga, is the highest point at 2650 m.